petersng/oliviacha.com/README.md

 oliviacha.com
 -------------

 My GF's video editor portfolio site.
-Wanted an easy means to update the video links on the site without manually entering all the data and adjusting the links.
+Completely over-engineered to provide an easy means to update the video links on the site without manually entering all the data and adjusting the links.

 So I used Jekyll, along with writing some custom Ruby code to extract Vimeo data given a list of links she wanted to use.
 The Vimeo data was then used to generate the videos section on the site.